DarvidTorres/mydocs/Python/Functions/Positional-only or keyword-only/Arbitrary arguments.md

 - The arbitrary number of arguments might be [[Positional-only or keyword-only|positional]] or [[keyword arguments|keyword]] arguments.

 Use:
 - An argument prefixed with a single asterisk `*` for arbitrary positional arguments.
 - An argument prefixed with two asterisks `**` for arbitrary keyword arguments.

 ## \*args

-The function will receive a tuple of arguments, and can access the items accordingly:
+The function will receive a [[tuples|tuple]] of arguments, and can access the items accordingly: